ozshy/vat/README.md

 # vat
 R-code for reproducing Figures 3 in an article entitled:

 "Is Sales Tax Included in the Price?
-Consumer Inattention and Price Competition"
+How Consumer Inattention Affects Prices"

 By, Oz Shy